radargun/radargun/docs/stages/legacy.md

 > total-threads (**optional**) - Total number of threads across whole cluster.
 You have to set either this or 'num-threads-per-node'.
 No default.
 > transaction-size (**optional**) - Number of requests in one transaction.
 Default is 1.
 > use-transactions (**optional**) - Specifies if the requests should be explicitly wrapped in transactions.
 Options are NEVER, ALWAYS and IF_TRANSACTIONAL: transactions are used only if the cache configuration is transactional and transactionSize > 0.
 Default is IF_TRANSACTIONAL.
 > value-generator (**optional**) - Generator of values used in the test.
-By default the generator is retrieved from slave state.
+By default the generator is retrieved from worker state.
+> workers (**optional**) - Specifies on which workers this stage should actively run.
+The result set is intersection of specified workers, groups and roles.
+Default is all workers.

 ### bulk-operations-test
 Executes operations from BulkOperations trait.
 > amend-test (**optional**) - By default, each stage creates a new test.
 If this property is set to true,results are amended to existing test (as iterations).
 Default is false.
 > bulk-size (**optional**) - Number of keys inserted/retrieved within one operation.
 Applicable only when the cache wrapper supports bulk operations.
 Default is 10.
 > cache-selector (**optional**) - Selects which caches will be used in the test.
-By default the selector is retrieved from slave state.
+By default the selector is retrieved from worker state.
 > commit-transactions (**optional**) - Specifies whether the transactions should be committed (true) or rolled back (false).
 Default is true
 > cycle-time (**optional**) - Intended time between each request.
 Default is 0.
 Change it to greater than 0 in order to have a compensate for CO
 > duration (**optional**) - Benchmark duration.
 You have to set either this or 'totalNumOperations'.